Whether your home is a brand-new build or a 100-year-old Tudor, your residential roof is one of the most important structural elements.

 No one wants to prematurely invest in a new roof.
 So how do you tell when it’s time to start fresh and when a patch job will do?
-Here’s how to tell if it’s time for a full roof replacement.
+Here’s how to tell if it’s time for a full replacement.

 - Growing Mold and Mildew – This occurs over time and if it isn’t taken care of, it can require a complete replacement.
 If you’ve tried power washing your roof, and the mold and mildew remain, it’s time to start fresh.

 - Outdated Style – Sometimes you just want to update your home with a structure that is more modern, contemporary, or aesthetically pleasing.
 You may want to upgrade your asphalt shingles for metal or slate or make a color change.
-All of these require a new roof replacement.

 Benefits of Installing a New Residential Roof

-- Enhanced Energy Efficiency – As soon as your new residential roofing is installed, you can expect your heating and cooling bills to drop.
+- Enhances Energy Efficiency – As soon as your new residential roofing is installed, you can expect your heating and cooling bills to drop.
 The increased insulation provides relief to your HVAC system keeping your temperature comfortable and your energy bills low.

 - Improves Your Curb Appeal – Water spots, buckling, cracks, and missing shingles give off the appearance that your entire home is in disrepair.
-A new roof gives a polished and finished look to your home.
+A new residential roof gives a polished and finished look to your home.

-- Excellent Warranty Coverage – Today’s residential roofing materials carry significant warranty benefits and extended coverage that you don’t have on an existing roof.
+- Excellent Warranty Coverage – Today’s residential roofing materials carry significant warranty benefits and extended coverage that you don’t have on an existing one.
 This protects you for up to 50 years from unexpected damage or repairs.